The little review on the game Enlisted

 Game Information Enlisted

-Published by Genjin, the publisher of War Thunder and Crossout among others, Enlisted is a first-person war MMO, released on PC but also on PS5 and Xbox Series X. The game then takes place during the Second World War with several famous campaigns of this period, including the Battles of Moscow and the Invasion of Normandy.
-Russians, Americans, Germans, the factions are currently three in number and each of the factions has their own weapons, battalions and soldiers, making each of the players unique and allowing fairly extensive customization of their last, ranging from the choice of assets from each soldier to the composition of weapons, grenades and unit roles.
+Published by Genjin, publishers of War Thunder and Crossout among others, Enlisted is a first-person warfare MMO, released on PC but also on PS5 and Xbox Series X. The game takes place during the Second World War, with several famous campaigns from this period, including the Battles of Moscow and the Invasion of Normandy.

 Enjoyable gameplay